estarlincito/cachio/README.md

 > A simple JSON-based caching utility with CLI and API support.

-`Cachio` — a lightweight utility for managing key-value JSON caches in Node.js, with support for custom file paths, TypeScript, and a command-line interface.
+`Cachio` is a lightweight utility for managing key-value JSON caches in Node.js, with support for custom file paths, TypeScript, and a command-line interface.

 ---

 ## Features ✨

-- 🔹 **Simple API**: Add, remove, find, and load key-value pairs in a JSON cache.
+- 🔹 **Simple API**: Manage key-value pairs with methods like `set`, `get`, `delete`, and more.
-- 🚀 **CLI Ready**: Manage cache via terminal with commands like `--add`, `--find`, and `--remove`.
+- 🚀 **CLI Ready**: Control the cache via terminal with commands like `--set`, `--get`, and `--clear`.
 - 🔄 **Configurable Storage**: Customize cache file name and directory via a config file.
 - 🌐 **Cross-Platform**: Works in modern Node.js environments with TypeScript support.
-- ⚡ **Fast & Minimal**: Async I/O operations with robust error handling.
+- ⚡ **Fast & Minimal**: Async I/O operations with robust error handling and type validation.

 ## Installation 💿